sakaztk/pwsh-notebook/WinPython/README.md

 Mandatory: No
 e.g.: .\WinPython.ps1 -WorkingFolder C:\pathto\folder

+- AddStartMenu
+This switch option will add WinPython binaries to Windows start menu.
+Mandatory: No
+e.g.: .\WinPython.ps1 -AddStartMenu

 Use following option if you install all softwares
-.\WinPython.ps1 -InstallPowerShell7 -InstallNBExtensions -InstallNIIExtensions -InstallPortableGit -InstallDotnetInteractive
+.\WinPython.ps1 -InstallPowerShell7 -InstallNBExtensions -InstallNIIExtensions -InstallPortableGit -InstallDotnetInteractive -InstallDeepAQKernel

 ## Run the PowerShell from Terminal
 - Powershell 5 (Native)